Download Careers360 App

 The double helix model of DNA, conceived by James Watson and Francis Crick back in 1953, has revolutionised the science of molecular biology.
 That is a general description of DNA as two strands coiling around each other in a right-hand helix where every strand consists of nucleotides.
 It tells of how DNA, through the double helix structure, replicates and stores and transfers genetic information.

-Discovery Of The Double Helix Structure
+Discovery of the Double Helix Structure

 The discovery of the double helical structure of DNA marked one of the big breakthroughs in science, and with the discovery came the hard work of a few key scientists.

-James Watson And Francis Crick:
+James Watson and Francis Crick:

 James Watson was an American biologist, while Francis Crick was a British physicist.
 They are the ones behind the discovery of the double helix structure in 1953, and they proposed a model for the structure, resulting in a Nobel Prize in Physiology or Medicine in 1962, alongside Maurice Wilkins.

-Contributions Of Rosalind Franklin And Maurice Wilkins
+Contributions of Rosalind Franklin and Maurice Wilkins

 Rosalind Franklin's contribution to the proceedings was in X-ray diffraction, which proved critical in showing DNA to be helical.
 Her famous photo 51 gives key evidence to help Watson and Crick build their model.
 Maurice Wilkins worked on X-ray diffraction as well as on DNA.

-Basic Structure Of DNA
+Basic Structure of DNA

+DNA is composed of nitrogenous bases, sugar groups, and a phosphate group.
+The DNA has a sugar-phosphate backbone.
 The basic structure of DNA has been described below:

 Nucleotide Composition